 - Localization Support

-For your convenience, when you upload custom HTML, you can download a sample CSV file that contains columns for each
+For your convenience, Airship provides a sample CSV for download in the Content step when creating your message.
+When you upload custom HTML, the sample CSV file contains columns for

 Message CenterMessage Center is both a place in your app where you can display persistent rich messages, including HTML, video, etc., and a message type.
 Similar to email, Message Center represents both the medium (the in-app inbox) and the message type (the messages you send to a message center).